francescorn/francescorn/READMe.md

 Frances Cornwall

-WebKit/WebInspectorUI, MDN/browser-compat-data, CSS-WG Contributor
+WebKit/WebInspectorUI, MDN/browser-compat-data, w3c/csswg-drafts

-CSS-WG Scribe
+A volunteer scribe for the CSS-WG

 Seeking a role as a Software Engineer